Monero logo

 Ring size12816

-The minium and maximum amount of decoys would be 7 and 15 respectively.
+The minimum and maximum amount of decoys would be 7 and 15 respectively.

 Mixable And Un-Mixable Inputs